 There are several factors that go into determining the proper settlement amount for a nursing home neglect lawsuit.
 These factors include the degree of negligence, the seriousness of the injury, the amount of medical treatment required, and the medical expenses paid for injuries caused by the neglect.
 These factors are different in every case but all are considered in assessing the settlement value of a case.
 Quite often, a court appointed mediator will assist the parties in settling the case.

-In cases involving death, the type of compensation is determined by the Michigan Wrongful Death Statute.
-Settlements include compensation for pain and suffering from the time of injury until death, the loss of society and companionship to family members, the amount of medical expenses, and payment of funeral and burial expenses.
-The judge determines the settlement shares for family members if they cannot agree on the amount for each person.
+For cases involving wrongful death of the resident, settlements include compensation for pain and suffering from the time of injury until death, the loss of society and companionship to family members, the amount of medical expenses, and payment of funeral and burial expenses.
+The judge will determine the settlement shares for each individual family member if they cannot agree on the amount of the share for each person.